Am0stafa/Operating-system-processesScheduler/README.md

 Implemented the different memory management algorithms simulating the impact of paging, fragmentation, and segmentation.
-Coded the different processes scheduling algorithms \
+Coded the different processes scheduling algorithms:

-1. First Come First Serve (FCFS): Processes are executed on first come, first serve basis (queue, based on arrival time).<br>
+1. First-Come, First-Served (FCFS): This is a scheduling algorithm in which the CPU is allocated to the process that has been waiting in the queue the longest.
+This algorithm is simple to implement, but it can lead to poor performance for processes with longer run times, as they may have to wait a long time to be allocated the CPU.
+Basically Processes are executed on first come, first serve basis (queue, based on arrival time).<br>
-2. Shortest Job First (non-preemptive): Processes are executed depending on their execution time, the shortest process being the first to execute.
-The processor should know in advance how much time each process needs for execution, so that it can order the processes accordingly.<br>
+2. Shortest Job First: This is a scheduling algorithm in which the CPU is allocated to the process with the shortest estimated run time.
+This algorithm aims to minimize the average turnaround time for all processes by giving priority to shorter processes.
+It can lead to higher efficiency, but it may not always be fair to processes with longer run times.<br>
-3. Round Robin: Each process is assigned a fixed time slot in a cyclic way.<br>
+3. Round Robin: This is a scheduling algorithm in which the CPU is allocated to each process in the queue for a fixed amount of time, called a time quantum.
+Once the time quantum expires, the process is moved to the end of the queue and the CPU is allocated to the next process in the queue.
+This algorithm is effective at preventing a single process from monopolizing the CPU, but it can lead to poor performance for processes with longer run times.Basically each process is assigned a fixed time slot in a cyclic way.<br>